What is a sprint retrospective?

 This article includes some fun ideas that you can easily incorporate to run your sprint retrospective meeting more effectively and efficiently.

-What is the main purpose of a sprint retrospective?
+What is covered in a sprint retrospective?

 - What did we do right in the previous sprint?